Top 22 Examples of New Product Release Emails (2026)

 20. ActiveCampaign

-• Context— ActiveCampaign framed its spell check feature like users would see it while creating an email inside ActiveCampaign’s email editor.
+• Context: ActiveCampaign framed its spell check feature like users would see it while creating an email inside their email editor

-• A clear breakdown—The bullet list neatly explains the rest of the features coming to the product.
+• A clear breakdown: The bulleted list neatly explains the rest of the upcoming features

 activecampaign-new-product-launch-email-example

-But wait – we have another product update email from ActiveCampaign that we wanted to share.
-The following email campaign is for its automation builder product update and acts as a release teaser email.
-In the email’s HERO, it includes a link to a blog that previews the upcoming changes in more detail:
+Below is another ActiveCampaign email, a teaser for their automation builder product update.
+In the email’s hero image, there is a link to a blog that previews the upcoming changes in more detail:

 activecampaign-product-update-email-example

-After the HERO fold, ActiveCampaigns embeds product GIFs demoing what the update will look like inside its automation builder feature.
-The email ends with two CTAs; one to request early access to the beta launch of the new feature and one to sign up for its Q3 product launch event.
+After the hero image, there are embedded GIFs showing what the update will look like inside the feature itself.
+The email ends with two CTAs: one to request early access to the beta launch of the new feature and one to sign up for its Q3 product launch event.

 activecampaign-product-update-email-example-end-of-email-cta